microsoft/api-guidelines/Guidelines.md

  * [http://stackoverflow.com/a/417184](http://stackoverflow.com/a/417184)
  * [https://blogs.msdn.microsoft.com/ieinternals/2014/08/13/url-length-limits/](https://blogs.msdn.microsoft.com/ieinternals/2014/08/13/url-length-limits/)

-Also note that some technology stacks have hard and adjustable URL limits, so keep this in mind as you design your services.
+Also, note that some technology stacks have hard and adjustable URL limits, so keep this in mind as you design your services.

 ### 7.3.
 Canonical identifier
 In addition to friendly URLs, resources that can be moved or be renamed SHOULD expose a URL that contains a unique stable identifier.